aai-institute/pyDVL/docs/30-data-valuation.rst

    values = naive_loo(utility)

-The return value of all valuation functions is an object of type :class:`~pydvl.value.results.ValuationResult`.
+The return value of all valuation functions is an object of type :class:`~pydvl.value.result.ValuationResult`.
 This can be iterated over, indexed with integers, slices and Iterables, as well as converted to a `pandas DataFrame <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`_.